This is No. 3 in the series: #JustKnow, looking at circumventing blocks in deciding what’s best. Others in this series

 Why can’t you always trust your gut feelings?
 Shouldn’t you always go with your gut feelings?
 I had this dilemma for years.

 I had felt intuitively smart in every area of my life… except with relationships…where it seemed… I was a dumbass.
 I made poor decisions.
 Why?

 You hear: “Go with your gut”, “Listen to your gut”, “Follow your gut feeling”, “You should trust your gut in relationships”, all colloquial sayings, much like: “follow your heart” or “stick with your hunches”.

 Hadn’t I followed my gut feelings in relationships, lead with my heart?
-It felt like I was acting from gut feelings.
+It felt like I was acting on gut feelings.
 I felt sensations in my gut after all.
 But I was left with: “why should I trust my gut?
 Why does it lead me astray”.

 My gut instinct in relationships amounted to … fear and anxiety.

 The penny finally dropped with me.
 After years of soul-searching, I finally realized I was being driven by fear…fear of rejection, fear of loss.

 Then, no way are gut feelings always right!

 Here is another example of where my gut feelings were leading me astray:

 I would get a bad gut feeling for no reason whenever I had to deliver a talk – I couldn’t dismiss it – whenever I had to take to that stage.
 It felt like I should just run and hide.
 I certainly felt a strong sensation in my gut.
 But it was coming from a place of fear and anxiety about failure, driving a sense of urgency to retreat – it was not intuitive thinking.

 Let’s be honest: